taoalpha/selection-highlighter/README.md

 - `excludeParents`: exclude highlights within given selectors
 - `noHighlightWithin`: no highlight if selection in given selectors
 - `excludeUrlPatterns`: disable for given url patterns, e.g: `"^(?!.*googlesource).*"` will only enable for `googlesource` urls, like gerrit-review.googlesource.com etc
+- `minCharSize`: ignore selection with size below the threshold